bedalus/4colour/README.md

 Phases 8 and 9 focused on implementing deterministic coloring based on the Four Color Theorem, followed by optimization and refactoring.
 A color priority system (1=yellow, 2=green, 3=blue, 4=red) was established with utility functions to convert between priorities and color names.
 The application now assigns colors based on connections—when two connected circles have the same color, a conflict resolution algorithm assigns the lowest available priority color to ensure connected circles never share the same color.
 A placeholder for advanced network color reassignment was added for cases when all lower priorities are used.
 The codebase was then optimized by removing redundant color fields, since colors are now derived directly from priorities.
 Utility functions were extracted to a separate module to improve reusability and testability.
 Comprehensive unit tests were added for all the new functionality, ensuring the coloring logic works correctly across various scenarios.

-### Phase 10: Summary
+### Phase 10-11: Summary

-In this phase, connections between circles were enhanced with curved lines using Tkinter's built-in line smoothing capabilities.
-The implementation added adjustable midpoints that users can drag to define the curve's shape.
-These midpoints appear as small draggable handles in Adjust mode, allowing users to customize the curve's appearance.
-The system stores displacement vectors (X/Y offsets) for each connection, maintaining these curves when circles are moved.
-Comprehensive unit testing was added to verify curve behavior in different scenarios, including extreme displacements, different curve directions, overlapping connections, and interactions across different application modes.
+Phase 10 enhanced connections with curved lines using Tkinter's smoothing, adding draggable midpoints to adjust curve shapes.
+Displacement vectors store curve offsets, maintained when circles move.
+Unit tests verified curve behavior in various scenarios.

+Phase 11 expanded integration tests (`test_integration.py`) to cover complex component interactions.
+Tests were added for dragging circles and midpoints, ensuring coordinate and connection updates.
+Removal cascade tests were enhanced to verify neighbor updates and color conflict checks.
+New tests validated color conflict resolution during connections, the complete reset functionality of clearing the canvas, and the side effects of mode transitions (e.g., midpoint handle visibility, hint text display, background color changes).

-### Phase 11: Advanced Color Network Reassignment
+### Phase 12: Advanced Color Network Reassignment

 This phase focuses on developing a sophisticated algorithm for reassigning colors throughout the network of connected circles when simple conflict resolution is insufficient.
 Currently, the application assigns priority 4 (red) as a fallback, but a more optimal solution would rearrange existing colors to maintain the Four Color Theorem guarantee.